The Alpha of All Dogs: Czechoslovakian Wolfdog or VlcakReading Time: 4 minutes

 - If you are prepared to get a wolfdog, then make sure you consult a dog trainer who has experience with wolfdog training.
 Training and establishing rules with a wolfdog is essential when they are puppies.

 - Wolfdogs need a lot of space!
-Before you get a wolfdog you need to ensure that will have plenty of space to run and play.
-Ideally, 1 wolfdog should have a minimum of 1 acre of land to run and play on.
+Before you get a wolfdog you need to ensure that will have plenty of space for them to run and play.

 - Let them tap into their wild-side more often!
-Being half wolf, it’s no wonder that nearly all Czechoslovakian wolfdogs will have a strong affinity for nature.
+Being part wolf (regardless of how far removed they are from their wolf lineage), most Czechoslovakian wolfdogs will have a strong affinity for nature.
 So, what better way to nurture this instinct by taking your wolfdog for long hikes, camping trips, and nature walks.
 By doing this at least once a week, you and your wolfdog will be the happiest beings on the planet.

 - Socialize them all the time!
-The Czech wolfdog is instinctively a social animal, if you want to ensure your wolfdog develops a good personality, it is important to socialize them with other dogs, wolfdogs, people, and pets.
+The Czech wolfdog is instinctively a social animal, if you want to ensure your wolfdog develops a good social personality, it is important to socialize them with other dogs, wolfdogs, people, and pets from a young age

 There is no denying that the Czechoslovakian Wolfdog is indeed a dominant breed.
 They are built for speed, agility, and endurance; these dog breeds will require consistent training and exercise.
 So, if you’re thinking about getting a Czechoslovakian Wolfdog then make sure you do your research well beforehand.

 Any dog with a wolflike appearance who shows its teeth or growls is easily labeled as aggressive.
 It may be cute in a Chihuahua, but not in a larger dog.
 Czech Wolfdogs are often dominant creatures, so they need an owner who is able to maintain the alpha role within the household!